-Gator sought after report of possible attack in Florida park

-DAVIE, Fla. — Authorities worked Friday to capture an alligator in a Florida pond after a witness' report led police to believe the animal may have dragged a woman into the water.
+Authorities: Evidence shows gator bit, probably killed woman

+DAVIE, Fla. — A woman who disappeared while walking her dogs near a Florida lake Friday was bitten and likely killed by an alligator that was later captured, wildlife officials said.

+A necropsy confirmed the gator bit Shizuka Matsuki, 47, Florida Fish and Wildlife Conservation Commission officials said in a statement.
+The statement said officials believe Matsuki was killed and were searching for her body.
+Commission spokesman Rob Klepper said they were able to positively identify the woman from evidence collected from the necropsy of the alligator, but he wouldn't specifically say what that evidence was.

-The witness told authorities he saw the woman walking two dogs and then noticed the dogs barking near the water, but he did not see the woman again, said Davie Police Detective Viviana Gallinal.
+A witness told authorities he saw the woman walking two dogs and then noticed the dogs alone, barking near the water.
+One of the dogs had a fresh injury, a gash on its side, said Davie Police Detective Viviana Gallinal.

-"He could not find the woman that was walking the dogs, so he called for police assistance and we're still looking for her," Gallinal said.
+The witness called police when he couldn't find the woman, Gallinal said.
 Earlier news media reports indicated the witness reported seeing the gator drag the woman into the water.
 Police did not immediately clarify the discrepancy.

 Trappers have spotted a 12-foot (3.5-meter) alligator in the pond in Silver Lakes Rotary Nature Park, she said.

-In a Sun Sentinel report , Davie Police Maj.
-Dale Engle said no divers could search the water until the alligator was captured.

-Meanwhile, "her dogs won't leave the pond," Engle said.
-"One of her dogs got bit by the gator."

-Jim Borelli, a friend of the woman presumed missing, said she and her husband have walked their dogs in the park previously.
+Jim Borrelli, a friend of Matsuki, said she and her husband have walked their dogs in the park previously.
+The couple did not live in the neighborhood, but he said she liked to find different places to walk the dogs.
+Residents said they often saw her walking them in the area.

-Borelli said the woman's husband, who is out of town, sent him to the park to get more information after being contacted by Davie Police.
+Borrelli said Matsuki's husband, who is out of town and trying to fly home, sent him to the park to get more information after being contacted by Davie Police.
+Borrelli said he was also asked to break the news to the couple's son, who is in his 20s and lives in New York.

-"I'm praying that nothing happened to her," Borelli said.
+"I'm praying that nothing happened to her," Borrelli said.

-Florida Fish and Wildlife Conservation Commission spokesman Rob Klepper said the report of the attack was still unconfirmed, but law enforcement officers with the agency were heading to the scene.
-Gallinal said the wildlife commission would take over the investigation.
+A man who identified himself as Matsuki's brother and several other family friends gathered at the scene.
+He declined to talk but friends described the missing woman as a great friend who loved to cook.

+Fatal attacks on humans remain rare, however.
+According to the wildlife commission, the likelihood of a Florida resident being seriously injured during an unprovoked alligator incident in Florida is roughly only 1 in 3.2 million.

-The park is near the Seminole Hard Rock Hotel & Casino, a major Miami-area tourist and entertainment attraction.
+The park where Matsuki disappeared Friday is near the Seminole Hard Rock Hotel & Casino, a major Miami-area tourist and entertainment attraction.

 Authorities closed the park Friday, but passers-by said they were not surprised to hear about an alligator lurking in the water.